 But whether demand is in fact up or down at this point, there are some basic principles governing demand for translation services, I believe.
 In any given situation, translation is not usually an optional or discretionary cost.
 You either need the translation in order to deal with the situation, or you don't.
 Translation rarely falls into the category of "nice to have", meaning "budget constraints permitting".
 (Obviously there are some, e.g. where a translation is provided as a courtesy or goodwill gesture.)

 If the market (the overall market, or any one segment) is shrinking, it is not because end clients are foregoing translations in order to make sure they can still afford chocolate biscuits for the Board meeting or paper for the photocopier.
 It is because business opportunities overall are shrinking in number as the recession hits the world economy as a whole, and therefore the number of opportunities arising where translation is required is falling with it.
-It is, if you like, the other side of the coin to the situation as described by Common Sense Advisory in its report on the top 25 translation companies in 2007, when the world economy was still enjoying rude health, "the main driver for growth was increased sales in an economic environment favourable to international trade and relations".
+It is, if you like, the other side of the coin to the situation as described by Common Sense Advisory in its report on the top 25 translation companies in 2007 (link now dead), when the world economy was still enjoying rude health, "the main driver for growth was increased sales in an economic environment favourable to international trade and relations".
 If the economic environment is less favourable to international trade and relations, one possible result is a fall in demand for translation.

 The other point to remember here is that while translation may be essential to many projects and situations, it is not typically the reason for the project's existence.
 Translation is usually an ancillary activity (with obvious exceptions where translation is indeed the raison d’être for a project, such as localisation).